 Creative visualization is one of the most effective methods with which to reprogram the subconscious mind.
 Whether you want to overwrite a negative belief or create a specific desire, visualization is the way to go.
 Put simply, in a relaxed state of body and mind, imagine a scene that implies the new positive belief that you want to adopt with no concern whatsoever for the negative one that you want to overwrite.

-Feel what it would feel like if it already was your belief in the present moment until it feels real and believe that it is.
-Imagine how you would feel, think, talk and act if it was your belief in that moment.
-Repeat the visualization daily, morning and night, until the scene in which you are acting out your new belief begins to take on the tones of reality, until it feels so real to you that the old belief feels foreign.
+Feel what it would feel like if it already was your belief in the present moment until it feels real and you believe that it is.
+Imagine yourself feeling, thinking, talking and acting as if it was your belief in that moment.
+Repeat the visualization daily, morning and night, until the scene in which you are acting out your new belief begins to take on the tones of reality; until it feels so real to you that the old belief feels foreign.
 And finally, detach and let it go—when you believe you have something you don't think about it all day.
 As is the case for all techniques aimed at reprogramming the subconscious mind, I suggest 40 consecutive days of visualizing the fulfillment of the positive belief.